Mitta Mitta, Victoria

-Mitta Mitta is a small town in the Australian state of Victoria in the Mitta Mitta Valley.
+Mitta Mitta is a town in the Australian state of Victoria in the Mitta Mitta Valley.
 It stands on the Omeo Highway and is 415 km from Melbourne (and the same distance from Canberra), and is located on the Mitta Mitta River not far from Dartmouth Dam.
-At the 2016 census, Mitta Mitta and the surrounding area had a population of 171.
+At the 2021 census, Mitta Mitta and the surrounding area had a population of 171.

 Etymology

 The name "Mitta Mitta" derives from the name local Aboriginal people gave to the Mitta Mitta River – "mida-modunga" (where reeds grow, modunga being a particular type of reed).